Yadyvivian/petShop/README.md

     npm i
     ```

 4. Configure your MySQL database.
 Copy the `petshop.sql` file and rename it to `.env`.
-Then, edit the environment variables to configure the connection to your MySQL database in `server.js`:
+Then, edit the environment variables to configure the connection to your MySQL database in cd database open `config.js`:

     ```plaintext
     DB_HOST=localhost